Still tired with CPAP treatment. What is wrong?

 You can help the residual sleepiness to diminish, by following the tips from this article.

-At the end of the article you'll also get a proven treatment for the most serious cases.
+At the end of the article, you'll also get a proven treatment for the most severe cases.

 Now, the first step in your "treatment" is to understand the causes

 behind your tiredness:

 3 Reasons Why You're Still Tired With CPAP:

 The CPAP resistant syndrome exists in CPAP users who have:

 - hidden problems that directly affects CPAP therapy,

 - problems that are not connected with CPAP therapy, but affects the quality of sleep